 You never know when the unexpected can happen.
 That’s where critical illness insurance comes in.
 By understanding what it is and what it covers, you can help provide financial protection for yourself and your loved ones, in the event of a future emergency or illness.

 Critical illness insurance is an insurance policy that operates under a state’s Insurance Department.
-It can help provide supplemental insurance benefits for medical emergencies like heart attack, stroke, organ transplants, cancer, or coronary bypass.3 Additionally, its benefits help pay for non-medical related costs, including transportation, child care, etc.3
+It can help provide supplemental insurance benefits for medical emergencies like heart attack, stroke, organ transplants, cancer, or coronary bypass.
+Additionally, its benefits can help pay for non-medical related costs, including transportation and child care.

-Since these emergencies or illnesses often have high medical costs and require extensive medical care, some policies have a lump sum benefit to help cover costs where traditional health insurance might not.3
+Since these emergencies or illnesses often have high medical costs and require extensive medical care, some policies have a lump sum benefit to help cover costs where traditional health insurance might not.

 This is when choosing the right critical illness policy becomes important.